openproblems-bio/website/content/NeurIPS_docs/submission/starter_kits.md

 In this section of the configuration you should focus on updating the following sections:
 1. Description and Authors - Information about who contributed the method
 2. Arguments - Each section here defines a command-line argument for the script.
 These sections are all passed to the script in the form of a dictionary called `par`.
 You only need to change the method-specific parameters, and if you would like these parameters hard-coded into the script, you do not need to provide any parameters here.
+Make sure **not** to remove required parameters such as the inputs.
+Your method cannot be executed properly otherwise!
 3. Resources - This section describes the files that need to be included in your component.
-For example if you'd like to add a file containing model weights called `weights.pt`, add the following section the the resources block:
+For example if you'd like to add a file containing model weights called `weights.pt`, add the following section to the resources block:
     ```yaml
     - type: file
     path: weights.pt